p3ngin/popflashAutoDraft/README.md

 All possible team combinations are created and an average HLTV rating for each team combination is assigned.

 The output will provide 3 options for team combinations with lowest difference in average HLTV rating.

+## To-Do -------------
+- [ ] add validation on script input
+- [ ] final output to be easier to read
+- [ ] automating the generation of players in current lobby